Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

 Again, we use the greedy search algorithm, Algorithm~\ref{algo:ICB}, to search for the best possible $\Lambda_k$ in $\mathcal A_k$.
 It outputs $\hat c_k$ and $\hat v_{1}^{k},\ldots,\hat v_{\hat c_k}^{k}$, and an estimate of the $k$th column of the loading matrix, $\tilde{\boldsymbol{\lambda}}_k$.
 Under some regularity conditions, Theorem~\ref{cor:consistency} shows that $\hat c_k$, $\hat v_{1}^{k},\ldots,\hat v_{\hat c_k}^{k}$, and $\tilde{\boldsymbol{\lambda}}_k$ are consistent estimates of the corresponding true quantities.

 \begin{remark} The penalty term in the proposed information criterion is essential for learning the correct hierarchical factor structure that satisfies the constraints in C1-C4.
-It avoids asymptotically rank-degenerated solutions for the loading matrix and, thus, avoids selecting an over-specified hierarchical factor model with more factors than the true number of factors.
+It avoids asymptotically rank-degenerated solutions for the loading matrix and, thus, avoids selecting an over-specified hierarchical factor model with redundant parameters in the loading matrix and redundant factors, which affects the interpretation of the estimated factors.
 Consider the example in Figure~\ref{fig:hier example}.
-Without the penalty in the proposed information criterion, we may select the structure in Figure~\ref{fig:counter}, which is still a correct specified model but has a redundant factor (corresponding to {$v_2$}).
+Without the penalty in the proposed information criterion, we may select the structure in Figure~\ref{fig:counter}, which is still a correctly specified model but has a redundant factor (corresponding to {$v_2$}) that is not very interpretable.

 \end{remark}

 We present the proposed greedy search algorithm for efficiently searching over the space $\mathcal A_k$ for each $k$.
 Recall that $\tilde \Sigma_{k,0} := \sum_{i=1}^{k_{t-2}} (\tilde{\boldsymbol{\lambda}}_i)_{[\hat{v}_{k}]} (\tilde{\boldsymbol{\lambda}}_i)_{[\hat{v}_{k}]}^\top$ when $k \in \hat{L}_{t-1}$ for $t \geq 3$.
 We further define $\tilde \Sigma_{k,0}$ as a $J\times J$ zero matrix to cover the case when $t = 2$ and $k=1$.
 We divide the search into two cases.